 Then on 15 July 2015, Love was arrested again by UK officials, this time at the behest of the US government, who had issued several indictments and corresponding extradition warrants.
 The FBI and department of Justice alleges that Love has been involved in hacking into various governmental agencies, including the US Army, NASA, the Federal Reserve and the Environmental Protection Agency.

-On 16 September, District Judge Nina Tempia approved Lauri’s extradition, despite accepting medical evidence indicating Lauri would be in grave danger in a US prison, passing the case on to the Home Secretary Amber Rudd.
-Should Rudd approve extradition as well, Lauri’s legal team can apply to appeal to the High Court, which will then approve the request on paper or call for an oral hearing.
+On 16 September, District Judge Nina Tempia approved Lauri’s extradition, despite accepting medical evidence indicating Lauri would be in grave danger in a US prison, passing the case on to the Home Secretary Amber Rudd, who approved it as well.

 Chelsea Manning is one of the most well known political prisoners of our time, whose actions exposed war crimes, helped fuel the Arab Spring uprisings, and led to the US withdrawing most of its forces from Iraq in 2011.
 The 28-year-old former Army intelligence analyst disclosed hundreds of thousands of classified documents to WikiLeaks in order to reveal war crimes and human rights violations, give a clearer picture of the Iraq and Afghanistan Wars to the public and shed light on the way the United States conducts diplomacy around the world.
 Manning is serving 35 years in jail, the longest sentence for a whistleblower in US history, after being convicted on several counts of the Espionage Act, the Computer Fraud and Abuse Act and military violations.